Europe backs nuclear medicine for cancer that killed Steve Jobs

-The European Medicines Agency said its Committee for Medicinal Products for Human Use (CHMP) had recommended the product, Lutathera, setting the stage for full approval within a couple of months.
+The European Medicines Agency said its Committee for Medicinal Products for Human Use (CHMP) had recommended the product, Lutathera, in a move setting the stage for full approval within a couple of months.

-Chief Executive Stefano Buono told Reuters the company was also ready to re-file its application for U.S. marketing approval with the Food and Drug Administration this month.

 The French biotech company has described the new drug as a "multi-hundred million" dollar opportunity, with the potential to transform its fortunes.